 The famous huge terrace leads the atmosphere at the Signal Iduna Park every time the men in yellow are playing.
 Games at Dortmund are an 81,000 sell-out throughout the season.
 However, the Football Ground Guide through our travel partner Nickes.Com can help put together your perfect dream trip to see Borussia Dortmund or other Bundesliga giants including Bayern Munich, Schalke 04 and Bayer Leverkusen.
 Nickes.Com will arrange a quality hotel for you as well as coveted match tickets to the big game.
 Prices will only rise as matchday looms closer so don’t delay!

 There is a bar located at the ground but this is for home fans only.
 Popular with away supporters is the nearby Rock Bowling Club.
 This is situated a little further down the road from the ground, opposite the entrance to the castle.
 A bit further away is the Stags Head, which is situated opposite the entrance to East Dumbarton station.
 It is a good sized bar, with TV's and a pool table.

 Castle Rock dominates the Dumbarton skyline, and with the ground sitting just beneath, it is fairly easy to find your bearings.
 Follow the A814 into Dumbarton and just after you go under a railway bridge, you will see a sign pointing left for Dumbarton Castle.
 Turn left here (Victoria Street) and the ground is down the bottom of this road on the right.
 There is a fair sized car park at the ground.

-Dumbarton East Railway Station is only five minutes walk from the ground.
+Dumbarton East Railway Station is around a ten minute walk from the ground.
 As you come out the station turn right along the main street, left into Victoria Street and the ground is down the bottom of this road on the right.